 Take an optimistic approach with yellow

-Sunny yellow is the happiest colour, heightening optimism, confidence and energy.
+Sunny yellow is the happiest color, heightening optimism, confidence and energy.
 However, the phrase ‘too much of a good thing’ rings true, as an over-the-top yellow scheme has been proven to evoke feelings of distress.

 Warm up to orange

-While not everyone’s first choice, orange is actually one of the most friendly of colours.
-‘It's a social shade often used in gyms and active wear brands due to its motivational, get-up-and-go qualities,' reveals Vanessa.
+While not everyone’s first choice, orange is actually one of the most friendly of colors.
+'It's a social shade often used in gyms and active wear brands due to its motivational, get-up-and-go qualities,' reveals Vanessa.

 Stir up excitement with red

-'It is used a lot in food and drink branding across the world as it is known to stimulate appetite – think Coca Cola,’ Vanessa explains.
-That makes it great for social rooms such as dining rooms and kitchens.'
+'It is used a lot in food and drink branding across the world as it is known to stimulate appetite,' Vanessa explains.
+'That makes it great for social rooms such as dining rooms and kitchens.'